-During the coronavirus pandemic, North Tyneside Council adult social care services will continue caring for and supporting our most vulnerable residents who depend on us in the challenging and changing circumstances.
+During the Coronavirus pandemic, North Tyneside Council adult social care services continues to care for and support our most vulnerable residents who depend on us in the challenging circumstances.

 On this page you will find up to date information about how our services are operating and to help you stay informed, stay safe and stay well.